This post is also available in: German

 Write a short and entertaining band info that tells people what they can expect from a show.
 For starters, you can skip a band biography (in my opinion) as that will only become interesting once you have a certain degree of popularity.

 You can vary, but you will be successful if, by and large, you remain true to your style.
-This includes not only within your music, but usually also through sustaining a certain lifestyle.
+This includes not only your music, but usually also a certain lifestyle.
 Everyone loves authentic bands that are true to themselves.
-Stand by your product, then, you can sell it best.
+Stand by your product, then you can sell it best.

 There are idealistic local promoters who take the risk of letting an unknown group play, and you should be grateful for that.
 However, you cannot expect that these promoters shoulder all the advertising for your show on their own.
 There are bands that do not even share the Facebook event to their shows on their Facebook band page, let alone promote them for a fee.

-Have your logo printed on a banner that you can hang behind you on the stage at all shows.
-If you play as one of several bands and people like you, they will immediately know who you are and remember your name better at the same time.
+Have your logo printed on a banner that you can hang behind you on the stage.
+If you play as one of several bands and people like you, they will immediately know who you are and remember your name better.
 A banner should be at least 2.50 x 1.50 m in size so that you can see the print well from a distance.

-Be creative and create videos for YouTube, Instagram, Facebook etc. It doesn’t have to be expensive, but if a video is good, it will be shared by itself.
+Create videos for YouTube, Instagram, Facebook etc. It doesn’t have to be expensive.
+If the video is good, people will share it.
 To convey a good impression of your performance, a live video with good sound from a well-attended show in your hometown should do.
-You can arrange the show as a party, perhaps with invited guests along with free admission, good support and free drinks.
+You can arrange the show as a party, perhaps with invited guests along with free admission, a good support act and free drinks.
 This will always put people in a good mood.

 You should find out who your fans are.
 Trying to convince people of your band who are not interested is never the right way to gain fan loyalty.
 Tastes are different and you cannot force anyone to like your music.
 Instead, try to find and keep those who appreciate your music.
 If you have found these people, be nice to them and do everything that you can to keep them as fans.